 That’s not always the case.
 Those people you know?
 They could have spent most of their time in those other places eating at the nearest chain restaurant they recognize and sitting in the Americanized comfort of the city’s Best Western.

-Here are seven easy tips on becoming more cultured — without the hassles of travel!
+Here are seven easy tips on how to become more cultured.

 One of the most basic cultural universals is food.
 We all have to eat.
 Food varies wildly throughout the world.
 While most Americans are content with a typical cheeseburger and French fries, you should try switching things up occasionally.
 You may not be able to afford to go to all the exotic places you want to, but you can take a tour of them in your kitchen with dishes like these.

-There are tons of simple and cheap exotic recipes available on the Internet.
+There are tons of simple recipes available on the Internet so you can try to eat foods from various countries.
 Trying something new is always exciting.
-Plus, this is an exciting and easy way you can become more cultured along with your friends and family.
+Plus, this is an exciting and easy example of how to become more cultured.
 You can share all your different new dishes with friends and family to help liven up their palates as well.

 In Europe, it’s common for people to know more than one language.
 My friend from Ukraine knows seven (or probably more by this point).